 Since the memo defines in-app gambling access as a redirect to a gambling site, those patterns become high-risk.

-3) Users lose trust when the UI suddenly changes
+3) Trust drops when the wallet UI suddenly changes

 When users don’t understand what changed, they assume: